ActiveLogin/ActiveLogin.Authentication/docs/articles/bankid.md

 * `UserNonVisibleData`
 * `UserVisibleDataFormat`

-These can either be set as static data during startup in `Program.cs` or dynamically by overiding the interface `IBankIdAuthRequestUserDataResolver`.
+These can either be set as static data during startup in `Program.cs` or dynamically by overriding the interface `IBankIdAuthRequestUserDataResolver`.

 Sample of static text without formatting: